nembrinj/protofablab/2025/projects/Group103/README.md

 In terms of visual appearance and expression, the robot could be developed further to communicate emotion and intention more clearly, similar to how WALL-E conveys character through simple movement and visual features.
 Adding expressive elements such as animated "eyes", lighting feedback, or subtle motion gestures could strengthen Ball-E's presence as a stage character.

 Finally, extending the system to collect and store multiple LED balls before launching them in sequences or patterns, as we somewhat initially planned, could amplify the visual effect and introduce new rhythmic and dramaturgical possibilities.

+Combined one could imagine something close to a real life incarnation of Wall-E that collects and flings lights into the air instead of compressing waste.